ryanlloydfrench/fruitcss/README.md

 ## What is fruitcss?

-Currently, it's a work in progress … what we want it to do though, is turn this:
+Currently, it's a work in progress.
+What we want it to do though, is turn this:

 ```html
 <!-- Hard to read; bloated -->